HiPerCoRe/KTT/documentation/ktt_api.md

 -------------------------

 * `ArgumentId addArgumentVector(const std::vector<T>& data, const ArgumentAccessType& accessType)`:
 Adds new vector argument to tuner.
-During usage, argument will be copied to device memory.
+Makes copy of argument data, so the original user vector remains unaffected by tuner operations.
+Argument data will be accessed from device memory during its usage by compute API.
-Argument access type specifies whether argument is used for input or output (or both).
+Argument access type specifies whether argument is used for input, output or both.
-Supported data type sizes are 8, 16, 32 and 64 bits.
+Supported data type lengths are 8, 16, 32 and 64 bits.
 Provided data type must be trivially copyable.
 Returns id assigned to argument by tuner.

-* `ArgumentId addArgumentVector(const std::vector<T>& data, const ArgumentAccessType& accessType, const ArgumentMemoryLocation& memoryLocation)`:
+* `ArgumentId addArgumentVector(const std::vector<T>& data, const ArgumentAccessType& accessType, const ArgumentMemoryLocation& memoryLocation, const bool copyData)`:
-Similar to previous method, but also allows choice of argument memory location.
+Similar to previous method, but also allows choice of argument memory location and whether argument data is copied to tuner.
+If copy data flag is set to false, tuner will directly use data in original user vector for its operations.
+This results in lower memory overhead, but relies on a user to keep data in vector valid.
-Argument memory location specifies whether argument will be copied to device or host memory during its usage.
+Argument memory location specifies whether argument will be accessed from device or host memory during its usage by compute API.
-If `ArgumentMemoryLocation::HostZeroCopy` is selected and tuner is in computation mode, client buffer will be used directly for input and output.
-In certain scenarios, this will prevent any argument copies from being made.
-In tuning mode, this flag acts in the same way as `ArgumentMemoryLocation::Host`.
+Note that regular kernel tuning cannot be performed if host zero-copy flag is selected for writable arguments.
+Kernel tuning by step and kernel running can still be performed.
+Note that in some cases where host zero-copy flag is used, extra buffer copy is still made internally by compute API.
+This behavior depends on particular device and compute API.
+See KTT buffer diagram for better overview of buffer management.

 * `ArgumentId addArgumentScalar(const T& data)`:
 Adds new scalar argument to tuner.
 All scalar arguments are read-only.